 The first heat or estrus cycle for a German Shepherd Dog is a significant milestone.
 It means that your pup has reached sexual maturity and can mate.
 It is a stressful time for your pet.
-Its hormone levels rise and influence its behavior and physiology.
-The German Shepherd Dog grows up more slowly than smaller ones since your pup is a large breed.
+Their hormone levels rise and influence their behavior and physiology.
+Plus, the German Shepherd grows up more slowly than smaller ones since your pup is a large breed.

 While there is some variation, you can expect your pet to go into heat between 6–12 months of age.

 Usually, smaller animals have shorter lifespans.
 Mice may live only a year or two, whereas an elephant can live 70 years in the wild.
 Dogs stand as a stark contrast to that fact.
 A Toy Poodle may live over 14 years in contrast to the average 7 years for a Saint Bernard.
 That fact plays a direct role when a German Shepherd Dog goes into heat.

 Research suggests that larger breeds mature slower with shorter lifespans is because it takes so much energy and genetic resources to reach their adult sizes.
 While that Toy Poodle may be sexually mature at 5–6 months, the German Shepherd Dogs will need some extra time to achieve the same growth level at 9–15 months.